MangeshThakre/HTML-CSS-Project-3/Readme.md

 > HTML - CSS Project-3

 🙌 hey There I'm mangesh Thakre Wed Developer
-##  What I've learnd form theis project
+##  What I've learnd form this project

   After theis project I've more controle over position property
  - Learned to place the image inside the div whitout straching the image with object-position object-fit